-After an extremely strong Financial Year 2018-19, Oral-B delivered another year of strong results in Financial Year 2019-20 with strong growth across value share, volume share and penetration for the brand.
-We led the innovation in the category by introducing the kids entry tier, sensitive entry tier and clove portfolio across tiers.
-In electric toothbrush range, we launched the rechargeable electric toothbrush for kids featuring Star Wars and Frozen characters.
+After an extremely strong Financial Year 2019-20, Oral-B delivered another year of strong results in Financial Year 2020-21 with strong growth across value share, volume share and market penetration for the brand.
+We led the innovation in this category by introducing the superior Criss Cross range of toothbrushes, expanding our naturals portfolio with the launch of mid-tier charcoal toothbrushes.
+We launched Complete Clean, our entrylevel toothbrush which will help bring quality oral care at an affordable price to millions of consumers.